AI-driven process creation - when GPT meets workflow design

 Conditionals - which steps appear based on previous answers.
 This is where workflows become intelligent rather than just sequential.

 The AI gives you a skeleton.
-You still have to add the muscles, the nerves, the connective tissue.
-A skeleton is useful - it is way faster than starting from nothing - but calling it “automated workflow creation” oversells what actually happens.
+You still have to cobble together the muscles, the nerves, the connective tissue.
+A skeleton is useful - it’s way faster than starting from nothing - but calling it “automated workflow creation” oversells what actually happens.

 “Generate stage: Takes 25 seconds.
 Continue stage: Takes almost 40 seconds.
 Steps created one by one via API rather than in bulk”

 One of the more frustrating issues we hit was about AI-generated content looking… wrong.
-From GitHub issue #16058:
+From an internal ticket about a bug where AI-generated step descriptions were truncated:

 “Whenever the user tries to generate a description for a step with the AI, the description is always incomplete”